Who Owns Celine?

 - +Understated luxury positioning appeals to sophisticated consumers

-- +Strong creative direction maintaining brand prestige
+- +Strong creative direction balancing heritage with contemporary design

 Considerations

-- -Supply chain dependencies on luxury material sourcing
+- -Supply chain dependencies on luxury material sourcing and specialized craftspeople

-- -Competition from other LVMH-owned luxury brands
+- -Competition from other LVMH-owned luxury brands within the same portfolio

-- -Environmental concerns regarding leather production
+- -Environmental scrutiny regarding leather production practices

 Frequently Asked Questions About Celine